 The “suicide chain” is definitely one of the most compelling and jaw-dropping serial “murder” premises that one will see.
 It is certainly one of the most unique ones.
 The way the “suicide chain” unfolds, however, is even more impressive as the show is paced craftily.
 Yet, a lot happens over the course of the series’ eight episodes.
 Here is a summary:

-The first person that dies is Yu Cheng-Hao.
+The first person to die is Yu Cheng-Hao.
 They is a transgender person who identifies as a woman but is born male.
-However, they yearns for acceptance.
-They injects fentanyl in their body and steps in a bathtub with polythene bottles containing piranha solution.
+However, they yearn for acceptance.
+They inject fentanyl into their body and step into a bathtub with polyethylene bottles containing piranha solution.
 After the fentanyl kills them, the piranha solution dissolves the polythene bottles.
 The solution is released in the bathtub, dissolving Cheng-Hao’s body.
 However, Cheng-Hao has dressed up as Ko-Yun.
-Their death fulfills Ko-Yun’s wish of releasing a popular album since her album’s cover is her in a bathtub.
-Their death also fulfills their wish since they have always identified as a woman and dies in female attire.
+Their death fulfills Ko-Yun’s wish to release a popular album since her album’s cover is her in a bathtub.
+Their death also fulfills their wish since they have always identified as a woman and die in female attire.

 Su Ko-Yun commits suicide next using fentanyl.
 She also lights herself on fire at an under-construction company.
 Her death fulfills the last wish of Chang Tsung-Chien, who is a salesman for the construction company whose building Ko-Yun dies in.
 Tsung-Chien is an overworked employee who wants to expose his company’s unfair treatment of its employees.

 Tsung-Chien dies using fentanyl at the warehouse of a famous wood sculptor.
-This wood sculptor has been selling his blind twin, Chuang Ping-Jung’s artwork, under his name.
-Tsung-Chien’s death fulfills the last wish of Ping-Jung, who wants to expose his brother.
+This wood sculptor has been selling his blind twin, Chuang Ping-Jung’s artwork under his name.
+Tsung-Chien’s death fulfills Ping-Jung’s last wish, which is to expose his brother.
 Ping-Jung’s death makes Hai-Yin interested in the sculptor, which leads her to investigate him and eventually publish a story about him selling his brother’s sculptures as his own.

 Then, Ping-Jung dies by injecting fentanyl and then jumping into a river.
 However, his body gets identified as that of a man named Liu Kuang-Yung at first.
 This is in accordance with their plan.
 Liu Kuang-Yung had killed a man several years ago.
 He feels extremely guilty for ruining the life of the man he killed’s daughter.
 He wants to give closure to that man’s daughter by killing himself.
 Hence, Ping-Jung, being identified as Kuang-Yung, helps fulfill Kuang-Yung’s last wish.
 Kuang-Yung fails to commit suicide according to the original plan.
 However, Li Ya-Chun enters his hospital room and injects fentanyl in his drip to kill him.